krisleech/axe/README.md

 The same technique can be used for decryption too.

-### Starting
+### Starting the Application

 ```ruby
 app.start
 ```

-This will block until a TERM signal is received.
+This will block until stopped.
 If all handlers are stopped, e.g. due to exceptions, then the application will stop.

 Axe does not handler demonization, pid files, restart etc. You can either use Ruby to do this or use something like initd.

 If a connection to Kafka can not be established Axe will keep retrying until it becomes available.

-Usually topics do not exist until the first message is published to them.
+Often topics are auto-created when the first message is published.
 If a topic does not exist Axe will print a warning to the log file and continue to keep trying until the topic is created.

 The application process name will be `axe [master]`.
 Each child process with be named by its id, e.g. `axe [my_handler]`.

-### Stopping
+### Stopping the Application

 To stop the app gracefully send a TERM signal, e.g. Ctrl-C if the process is not demonized, to the master process.

 This will ensure that any messages currently being processed are allowed to finish.

 Failure to gracefully shutdown could result in a handlers getting their last message for a second time.

+There is no need to send signals to the child processes.

 ## Development